ogaml/ogaml.github.io/_modules/ogamlgraphics/vertexarray.md

 ---
 modulename: VertexArray
 prefix: OgamlGraphics
 abstract: High-level wrapper around OpenGL vertex arrays
 ---

 This modules provides a high-level and safe access to openGL vertex arrays.
 Vertex arrays are used to store vertices on the GPU and can be used to render 3D models.
 {% capture listing %}
 exception Invalid_source of string
 {% endcapture %}
 {% capture description %}
 Raised when trying to rebuild a vertex array from an invalid source
 {% endcapture %}

 {% include docelem.html listing=listing description=description   %}

 {% capture listing %}
 exception Invalid_vertex of string
 {% endcapture %}
 {% capture description %}
 Raised if a vertex passed to a source has a wrong type
 {% endcapture %}

 {% include docelem.html listing=listing description=description   %}

 {% capture listing %}
 exception Invalid_attribute of string
 {% endcapture %}
 {% capture description %}
 Raised if an attribute defined in a GLSL program does not have a type matching the vertex's
 {% endcapture %}

 {% include docelem.html listing=listing description=description   %}

 {% capture listing %}
 exception Missing_attribute of string
 {% endcapture %}
 {% capture description %}
 Raised when trying to draw with a vertex array containing an attribute that has not been declared in the GLSL program
 {% endcapture %}

 {% include docelem.html listing=listing description=description   %}

 {% capture listing %}
 type static
 {% endcapture %}
 {% capture description %}
 Phantom type for static arrays
 {% endcapture %}

 {% include docelem.html listing=listing description=description   %}

 {% capture listing %}
 type dynamic
 {% endcapture %}
 {% capture description %}
 Phantom type for dynamic arrays
 {% endcapture %}

 {% include docelem.html listing=listing description=description   %}

 {% capture listing %}
 type 'a t
 {% endcapture %}
 {% capture description %}
 Type of a vertex array (static or dynamic)
 {% endcapture %}

 {% include docelem.html listing=listing description=description   %}

 {% capture listing %}
 val static : Source.t -> static t
 {% endcapture %}
 {% capture description %}
 Creates a static array from a source.
 A static array is faster but cannot be modified later.
 {% endcapture %}

-{% include docelem.html listing=listing description=description  related="OgamlGraphics.VertexArray.Source" %}
+{% include docelem.html listing=listing description=description  related = "OgamlGraphics.VertexArray.Source" %}

 {% capture listing %}
 val dynamic : Source.t -> dynamic t
 {% endcapture %}
 {% capture description %}
 Creates a dynamic vertex array that can be modified later.
 {% endcapture %}

-{% include docelem.html listing=listing description=description  related="OgamlGraphics.VertexArray.Source" %}
+{% include docelem.html listing=listing description=description  related = "OgamlGraphics.VertexArray.Source" %}

 {% capture listing %}
 val rebuild : dynamic t -> Source.t -> int -> unit